janjelinek/elm-ie-issue/Readme.md

 How to reproduce?
 ------
-Open IE (11,10) (or Edge) ideally with cleared browser cache.
+Open IE (11,10) ideally with cleared browser cache.
 Open URL below or local host project `make dev` and try to click on "Open", you'll see another button but clicking on this second button doesn't work.
 Event not attached via Elm (onClick attribute) is fired (see console) but Elm msg is not properly handled.